 How do I maintain my cyber security when my employees work remotely?

 Whether you have one employee working on a mobile device while on a business trip or your entire staff telecommuting from home, your cyber security shouldn’t be sacrificed for convenience.
-By understanding your options and working with a quality IT services provider, you can safely navigate the cyber world and keep your business protected, no matter where you are.
+By understanding your options and working with a quality IT services provider, you can safely navigate the cyber world and keep your business protected.

 Cyber Security and Telework

-Virtual Private Network (VPN) gateways create secure access from the employee device to the VPN gateway and onward to your internal network.
+- VPN Gateway: Virtual Private Network (VPN) gateways create secure access from the employee device to the VPN gateway and onward to your internal network.
 In this way, your enterprise-level cyber security measures are extended to the VPN, which acts as a secure tunnel for employees to work through.
-Some VPN gateways can even extend your business’s firewall rules to the employee computer no matter where they are working by use of a very light, portable device.
-A great advantage when travelling on business.VPN gateways offer several great telework features, but while communication is protected through a VPN gateway, the employee’s computer could still be at risk of transmitting infected data if the computer itself is compromised.
-Depending on the amount of traffic it needs to carry, VPN gateways can be quite an investment, requiring third-party software or dedicated servers.
-Even so, the benefits often far outweigh the cost when secure communication is important.
+Some VPN gateways can even extend your business’s firewall rules to the employee computer no matter where they are working through the use of a portable device—a great advantage when travelling on business.VPN gateways offer several great telework features, but while communication is protected through a VPN gateway, the employee’s computer could still be at risk of transmitting infected data if the computer itself is compromised.
+VPN gateways should only be used in conjunction with properly configured, company-owned hardware to maintain high security standards and minimize the risk to the internal network.

 NIST’s Guide to Enterprise Telework offers detailed suggestions for protecting any business when it comes to mobile and telework access, including:

-- Limiting networking capabilities (such as Bluetooth) not necessary for work.
+- Turning off networking capabilities (such as Bluetooth) when not necessary for work.

 - Turning on personal firewalls, if available.

-- Requiring multi-level authorization before accessing your business’s network.
+- Requiring multi-factor authorization before accessing your business’s network.

 - Restricting other applications allowed on the device.

-It may also be beneficial to use a mobile device management (MDM) solution to maintain control of a mobile device in case of theft or accidental loss.
+Since loss or theft of hardware is far more likely with mobile devices, it is beneficial to use a mobile device management (MDM) solution to maintain control of a mobile device in case of theft or accidental loss.
 With an MDM, you can locate, lock, or remotely destroy any data on the mobile device.
-This way your sensitive information won’t fall into the wrong hands, even if the device can’t be recovered.
+This way your sensitive information won’t fall into the wrong hands, even if the device itself can’t be recovered.